 We are all essentially blind-sided by the limits of being human.
 We can only know what we feel, observe, and think.
-Everything else is an assumption.
+Everything else is actually an assumption.
 So of course we experience everything through the lens of our experience and personality.

 Because this point is critical to your job search.
 If you only see yourself from your own perspective, guess what, you’re probably looking in a distorted mirror.